 - Loss of future income, if you're unable to work or working in a lower-paying occupation due to your injury

 If you were determined to be partially at fault for the accident that caused your injuries, you're still entitled to compensation.
 However, the settlement will be reduced by your assigned percentage of fault.

 Finding Skilled Legal Representation

 Personal injury law is very complex and difficult to navigate when you're struggling with the effects of a TBI.
 To protect yourself, it's best to enlist the services of an experienced personal injury attorney who can advocate for your needs throughout the settlement process.

 Neblett, Beard & Arsenault is dedicated to helping Louisiana residents injured due to the negligence of others receive the compensation they need to move forward with their lives.
-Please call today to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Please call today to schedule a free, no-obligation consultation.